Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K74B.
 FORGOTTEN 'TREASURE

-II

 The rusted door to this cell hangs open slightly.

-I

-Characters who enter the cell can feel coins shifting be­ neath their feet.
+Characters who enter the cell can feel coins shifting beneath their feet.

 Treasure.
 Scattered across the floor of this cell are 300 pp. The coins have the profiled visage of Strahd von